 Eggs Benedict Sauce - aka Hollandaise

-We prefer a nice citrusy and somewhat spicy hollandaise.
-Because it is an egg-based sauce, super eggy sauce on top of super eggy poached eggs is a bit too much egg for our liking.
-You can find our version for Lemon Hollandaise Sauce here.
+We prefer a nice citrusy and slightly spicy hollandaise over an eggy version.
+You can find our version for Lemon Hollandaise Sauce in the instructions below.

 For those of you who are “too busy” to read my rambling above, here are some quick tips to master Eggs Benedict:

-- An enameled cast iron pot (like Le Creuset) works best for poaching the eggs (no idea why, but it does).
+- An enameled cast iron pot (like Le Creuset) works best for poaching the eggs because of how it retains heat for even cooking.

 - Add any citrus (or any vinegar) in the sauce…experiment and see what you like.
 We often use lemon juice or white vinegar.

-Experimentation with everything is encouraged – here are just a few that I have tried with success:
+Experimentation with everything is encouraged – here are just a few that I have tried and enjoy:

 - Swap summer sausage for Canadian bacon